 Masonry units shall be manufactured on a static block making machine using cement certified to IS EN 197-1 as appropriate together with aggregate conforming to the quality requirements of IS EN 771-3.
+IS EN 12620 and S.R.
+16:2016 (i.e. Guidance on the Use of IS EN 12620).
 Pigments shall conform to IS EN 12878.
 All units shall incorporate an efflorescence inhibitor.
 The blocks shall be cured in purpose built chambers.